MichaelVasseur/electron-ipc-bus/README.md

     window.ipcBus = ipcBus;

 ### Common API
-Most the API follow the EventListener methods.
+Most the API inherits from the EventListener methods.

 When you register a callback to a specified channel.
 Each time a message is received on this channel, the callback is called.
 The first parameter of the callback is always an event which contains the channel and the origin of the message (sender).

+For debugging purpose each sender is identified by a peerName.
+The peerName is computed automatically from the type of the process :
+- Master
+- Renderer + WebContents Id
+- Node + Process ID

 Ex:
     // listener